Demonstrating a broadband Photon Detection Efficiency model on VUV sensitive Silicon Photomultipliers: Modeling the photon detection efficiency

-Building upon the study of avalanche triggering probabilities \cite{gallina_avalanche_2019}, the internal efficiency $iPDE$ is given by multiplying the absorption weights by the avalanche probability of their respective minority carriers, $iPDE = P_e \cdot W_p + P_h \cdot W_n$.
-This convenient multiplicative form arises from the assumption that electrons (holes) generated anywhere within the effective p-region (n-region) survive and are drifted to the high-field region about $X_{PN}$ where avalanches are initiated\footnote{this region is where impact ionization of $e^-$ or $h^+$ is above threshold}.
-The sharp transition from $P_e$ to $P_h$ about $X_{PN}$ arises from the simplification that this high-field region is small relative to the photon absorption scale\footnote{Physically there is a small volume where photo-generated e/h pairs have an avalanche probability somewhere between $P_e$ and $P_h$, as \textit{both} charge carriers pass through a fraction of their respective avalanche inducing regions.}.
-For describing avalanche efficiency we adopt the empirical parameterization $P_e(V) = A_e\cdot(1-e^{-V/V_e})$ and similarly for $P_h$, as shown to describe data well in \cite{Lewis_2025_qy}.
-In the VUV regime where multiple e-h pairs can be generated the $P_e$ term becomes a function of photon energy due to the quantum yield $\eta(\lambda) > 1$.
-Following from binominal statistics the electron-triggerred avalanche probability becomes $P_e(\lambda) \rightarrow 1 - (1-P_e)^\eta(\lambda)$.
+Building upon the study of avalanche triggering probabilities \cite{gallina_avalanche_2019, Zappala_2016_efficiency}, $iPDE$ is given by multiplying the absorption weights by their corresponding minority carrier's avalanche probability, $iPDE = P_e \cdot W_p + P_h \cdot W_n$.
+This convenient form arises from the assumption that electrons (holes) generated anywhere within the effective p-region (n-region) are successfully drifted to the high-field region about $X_{PN}$ where avalanches are initiated\cite{oldham_avalanche, mcintyre_new_1999} \footnote{defined as the region where impact ionization of both $e^-$ and $h^+$ is above threshold}.
+The sharp transition from $P_e$ to $P_h$ about $X_{PN}$ stems from the simplification that the high-field region is small relative to the photon absorption scale\footnote{Physically there is a small volume where photo-generated e/h pairs have an avalanche probability somewhere between $P_e$ and $P_h$, as \textit{both} charge carriers pass through a fraction of their respective avalanche inducing regions \cite{chaves_2021_analyticAvalanche}.}.
+Avalanche efficiency is described with the empirical parameterization $P_e(V) = A_e\cdot(1-e^{-V/V_e})$ and similarly for $P_h$, as demonstrated in \cite{Lewis_2025_qy,Zappala_2016_efficiency}.
+Later we show $A_e$ can be fixed to 1.0 for the devices studied here.
+As VUV light generates multiple e-h pairs the $P_e$ term becomes a function of photon energy through the quantum yield $\eta(\lambda) > 1$ \cite{Lewis_2025_qy} .
+The $P_e$ term then follows binomial statistics $P_e(\lambda) \rightarrow 1 - (1-P_e)^\eta(\lambda)$.